 What’s a Coronectomy?

 A coronectomy is a wisdom teeth extraction alternative.
 Unlike traditional extraction, where the entire tooth is removed, a coronectomy involves removing only the crown (top part) of the tooth while leaving the roots intact in the jaw.
 This approach is often chosen when the root is close to sensitive structures, such as nerves or blood vessels, reducing the risk of nerve damage.
-Performed by an oral surgeon, a coronectomy is a less invasive option with a lower risk of complications compared to a full extraction.
+Performed via oral surgery, a coronectomy is a less invasive option with a lower risk of complications compared to a full extraction.
 However, there may still be a small chance that the remaining root could cause future issues, such as infection.
 If you’re considering this procedure, consult with a dental office in Southlake, TX, to learn more about how a coronectomy might be the right solution for your dental needs.

 Difference Between Wisdom Teeth Removal and a Coronectomy